snimu/blog/contents/modded-nanogpt-others-ideas/article.md

 Unfortunately, the large number of Embedding Modules together with the linear transformation are just too slow.
 This shouldn't be surprising: The 64->1024 projection has as many Embedding parameters as simply having a second full input embedding (64*16=1024, and we keep one of the two input embeddings from the record).
 And the linear transformation adds more parameters, and an expensive matrix operation.

 Since the per-step performance already starts to deterioate as we go from the 128->1024 to the 64->1024 projection, lowering the Embedding size further is unlikely to improve wallclock time.

+## Conclusion

+The experiments made at the suggestion of Braden Koszarsky and Danijar Hafner provide intersting results, and add to my understanding of the benfits of using multiple Embedding Modules in an LLM.
+However, they unfortunately don't lead to a new modded-nanogpt record.